 Over the last few decades, research has repeatedly shown that supporting women and unlocking their entrepreneurial potential is crucial to building a resilient and healthy society.
 By focusing on girls and women, businesses and governments can spur economic progress, expand markets, and improve health and education outcomes for everyone.

 These insights give us both reason to worry and reason to hope.
-COVID-19 has disproportionately impacted women all over the world – with research in Australia showing 35 per-cent of women expressed concerns about the future of their jobs.
-The research also showed, women were more likely to shoulder the responsibility to care for their family, more likely to lose their jobs or have their pay cut, and more likely to feel overwhelmed, stressed, or anxious.
+COVID-19 has disproportionately impacted women all over the world – with research in Australia showing that 35 percent of women expressed concerns about the future of their jobs.
+The research also showed women were more likely to shoulder the responsibility to care for their family, more likely to lose their jobs or have their pay cut, and more likely to feel overwhelmed, stressed, or anxious.

 Digital fluency and connectivity can also smash barriers that stop unemployed women from pursuing careers or starting businesses.
 Being able to work from home and set our own working hours means that more women would be able to join the workforce.